 It’s been stated that acupuncture may have anti-inflammatory properties, along with the benefits previously stated in this article.
 When your mind, body, and spirit are balanced, your body doesn’t need to fight to feel good.
 This allows your immune system to be prepared for any future ailment you may suffer.

 Take the Next Step In Improving Your Health by Contacting SOHMA Integrative Medicine

 Our goal is to help you improve your health.
-You can reach out to us and ask us about the Myers Cocktail, IV Therapy, Chiropractic care, or how our other health service lines can help you with your journey to improved health.
+You can contact us and ask about the Myers Cocktail, IV Therapy, Chiropractic care, or how our other health service lines can help you with your journey to improved health.